dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 ### Spaces in dbt model names

-We will begin deprecating support for for spaces in dbt model names in v1.8 (raise a warning) before removing support entirely in v1.9 (raise an error).
+We will begin deprecating support for spaces in dbt model names in v1.8 (raising a warning) before removing support entirely in v1.9 (raising an error).
 Reasons for removing spaces in model names include:
 - Spaces in a model name makes in impossible to `--select` the model name because the argument gets split into pieces over spaces very early in the pipeline.
 - Most warehouses do not accept a table, or other object, with a space in its name.